 I’m now not so sure that this has been modified from its original specifications.
 Both motor and pump are Drayco units and I believe they are the original manufacturers.

 I did a simple test of filling 50 gallons from 90-125psi and recording the amount of time it took.
 From that test, I got an average of 8.2CFM at 107.5psi.

 I’ve only had time to quickly scan your posts so far but I’ll make sure I’ll check it over again later if I get time.

 Many Thanks 🙂

-If you have any questions about Speedaire compressors then please leave a comment below with photos if applicable to help others respond to you!
+If you have any questions about Speedaire compressors, please leave a comment below, with photos if applicable, so that others can help you!